-- Memory Wiping Crew: Tranai is a world with a government system called "humane communism".
+- Memory-Wiping Crew: Tranai is a world with a government system called "humane communism" (or "communist humanism", French doesn't remember exactly).
 One of the ways the ones in power keep the people in line is by a device called the mental annihilator, capable of erasing an offender's personality and replacing it with a new, loyal one.
 They also invented the happiness meter that allowed them empirically detect how happy a person was with the government.
 If the measurement of too low, the mental annihilator was employed to "improve the person".

-- Mohs Scale of Science Fiction Hardness: The authors try to stay on the hard side of the scale with relativistic travel and CR being the only real departures.
+- Mohs Scale of Science Fiction Hardness: The authors try to stay on the hard side of the scale with relativistic travel and CR being the only major departures.

 - Naming Your Colony World: A good number of planets settled by humans have names that come from pop-culture.
 This is sometimes mentioned in-universe.